By Julie Hammerle and Emma Fraser

 Emma: This episode feels like it should have come after “I’m With the Band” as it deals with Nick and Lindsay’s kiss, and Nick even mentions the replacement drummer for the band he auditioned for.
 It didn’t diminish the enjoyment of the episode but it definitely feels like an episode switch happened somewhere.
 The big question is are Nick and Lindsay going out?
 They’re both trying to be cool about the whole thing, but Nick is into Lindsay a lot more than Lindsay is into Nick.
 I think Lindsay likes Nick but not enough to light candles and sing a song at her.
 When Nick sings “Lady” by Styx it starts off as sweet and the longer it goes on and the more uncomfortable that Lindsay looks it becomes this awkward and over the top declaration.
 This is preferential to Nick trying to have sex with Lindsay as the build up suggested and this is another occasion where Freaks and Geek subverts the norms of this genre.
 Everyone else thinks that Lindsay and Nick are going to sleep together so it’s a nice surprise that he doesn’t want to rush things, even if he does get super intense (he’s the anti-Jordan Catalano).

-One thing that Linda Cardellini gets to do in this episode, and on a multiple occasions, is show off a range of mortified expressions, and within the first five minutes of the episode this happens when Mr. Rosso gives Lindsay a leaflet called “Dating, Sex and You” and tells her a story of how he got herpes at a discotheque.
+One thing that Linda Cardellini gets to do in this episode, and on a multiple occasions, is show off a range of mortified expressions, and within the first five minutes of the episode this happens when Mr. Rosso gives Lindsay a leaflet called “Dating, Sex and You” and tells her a story of how he got chlamydia at a discotheque and had to get STDAware tests for chlamydia.
 Bonus mortified faces in this introduction include when Millie confronts her about Nick and judges her for her dating choices (“Freaks only date freak girls”) and Lindsay also looks uncomfortable when Nick puts his hand down the back of her jean pocket in front of everyone.
 Later on, this is followed by the arrival of a rose and this reminded me of when my mum started to ask questions about a boy I went out with during high school.
 Mum’s get so happy and I definitely got flashbacks with how uncomfortable Lindsay is.

 This leads to the great gender debate of the episode with Harold being proud of Sam for purely hanging out with Cindy and horrified when he hears that Lindsay has a possible boyfriend.
 Jean is excited that Lindsay has a date but all Harold can imagine is a horny teenage boy.
 This leads to another awkward moment for Lindsay as Harold tells the story of how he lost his virginity — it was to a prostitute in Korea (and cost him $5).
 While there is hypocrisy in how Harold is treating his two children, it is done with love and a desire to protect her.
 Harold starts off by ranting that he won’t look after her “wedlock baby” while she heads off to college and he’s opting for the worst case scenario, though he probably wouldn’t consider this happening to his son.
 Lindsay’s reaction as she gets up from the table in silence demonstrates how upset she is by this discussion, probably more so than if she screamed at them (though Harold prefers the lack of yelling).
 No one wants to hear their parents say “your virginity is a gift” but I like the way this show has developed the role of the parents, even if they are on the periphery of the story rather than being the subject of it.
 I don’t think it’s always important to have the adult characters featuring in their own weekly stories and that it should vary show to show.
 As Freaks and Geeks is juggling two groups I think it’s better to approach the parents as a way to service the teenagers stories.